den-materials/git-and-github/readme.md

 * How do I send changes to the staging area?
 * How do I check what is going to be committed?
 * How do I send the commits to Github?
-* How do I go back to a previous commit?

 ## Licensing
 All content is licensed under a CC­BY­NC­SA 4.0 license.